 A person who has passed the Matriculation Examination can later supplement it by taking a test that they have not previously taken.
 The examination may also be supplemented by taking a test in a subject that one has already passed but at another level of difficulty.
 Supplementing the examination is possible only after the examination has been passed.
 If a candidate fails the examination, they have to retake the failed tests and pass the examination before being able to supplement the examination with new tests.

 Tests taken to supplement the examination are of equal value with the tests in the original examination.
-Candidates receive a separate certificate (brown in colour) of the tests that they have taken to supplement their examination, and together with the original Matriculation Examination Certificate (blue in colour) it is as valid as the original examination certificate.
+Candidates receive a separate certificate (white in colour) of the tests that they have taken to supplement their examination, and together with the original Matriculation Examination Certificate (blue in colour) it is as valid as the original examination certificate.

 Retaking tests or the entire examination